Q: What kind of face paints do you use?

 A: That depends on the design.
 I offer a variety of face painting designs, ranging from super quick cheek art, full face painting, to intricate full face (Dia De Los Muertos for example) designs.

 Q: Do you paint baby’s faces?

 A: No. I don’t paint unwilling children.
+If you’re child is crying, I will not paint him or her.
 Face painting is recommended for ages 2 and up.